growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

 ### How to set a default pattern

-1. Access the Security Settings page (/admin/notification) in the Management page.
+1. Access to the Security Settings page (/admin/notification) in the Management page.
 1. Open the User Trigger Notification tab.
 1. Enter the pattern and channel name.